 3. Brandy Melville

-Brandy Melville has fast become a cult favourite among young women for its L.A.-inspired, loose-fitting separates.
-Think American Apparel without the price tag.
-This store has also recently re-opened after an extensive refurbishment, and so now has room for even more clothes!
+Brandy Melville has fast become a cult favourite for its L.A.-inspired, loose-fitting separates.
+Think American Apparel without such a hefty price tag.
+This store not long ago enjoyed an extensive refurbishment, and so now has room for even more great finds.

 11 Foubert’s Place, LONDON W1F 7PF

 Monki is owned by the Hennes & Mauritz group, making it the baby sister of high street giants such as H&M, COS and & Other Stories.
 If you like your fashion fun and on-trend, then this is the store for you.
-Another Carnaby Street shop that has just reopened after refurbishment, this is Monki’s only store in the UK at the moment, so make sure you pop in if you get the chance.
+Another Carnaby Street shop that has reopened after refurbishment, this is one of three Monki stores in London and the only one in central, so make sure you pop in if you get the chance.

 37 Carnaby Street, LONDON W1V 1PD

 As its name suggests, Irregular Choice stocks footwear for those who aren’t dictated by trends and have their own unique sense of style.
 Irregular Choice originally started in Brighton, but the quirkiness of its women’s and men’s designs fits right in with the eclectic Carnaby Street crowd.

 Pixi’s flagship opened its doors in 1999 so is somewhat of a veteran where Carnaby Street is concerned.
 If you’ve always wanted to try out the brand’s skincare and makeup, this is the perfect place to learn more and sample the collection in person.

 7. The Face